 Being used very heavily over the centuries, it’s almost half of the quarters and the imperial complex is intact and vice versa.
 These complexes spread more than two miles long.
-A five-mile large long wall covers it all from three sides.
+A five-mile large long wall covers Fatehpur Sikri all from three sides.
 According to a survey, when it was excavated, the foundations of temples of Jain gods were found.
-Swarup Chandra Jain who was the senior leader of Jain Community identified them as the statue of Bhagwan Adinath, Bhagwan Rishabh Nath and Jain Yakshinis.
+These were very ancient temples and believed to be constructed in 11th century AD.

 Situated on a rocky foot, the Buland Darwaza, Fatehpur Sikri Dargah also called as Tomb of Shaikh Salim Chishti and Diwan-i-Aam are the main attractions of the city.
-Furthermore, Ibadat Khana (the house of worship) was the biggest attraction as it was the meeting house where the foundations of Din-E-Ilahi were laid by the Mughal emperor Akbar.
+The elegant and classy architecture of buildings and places makes it a unique place to travel and have the taste of royalty of Mughal empire.
+Furthermore, Ibadat Khana (the house of worship) was the biggest attraction as it was the meeting house where the foundations of Din-E-Ilahi were laid by the Mughal emperor Akbar in Fatehpur Sikri.
 Panch Mahal which resembles like a pyramid but actually is a five storey building which decreases the size as its height increases.

 Birbal who was the dearest minister to Akbar had a quarter in the city called Birbal’s House.
 Birbal was one of the nine gems (Ratna) of the Akbar’s Darbar.
-Naubat Khana which is yet another attraction of the Mughal capital as was recognised as the centre of music.
+Naubat Khana which is yet another attraction of the Mughal capital as was recognised as the centre of music in Fatehpur Sikri.
 Talking about Music in the Mughal empire who can forget Tansen.
 Tansen was also one of the nine gems of Akbar Darbar.
 He had an excellent command over music and the instruments, and this place was specially structured for listening to enchanting music of Tansen.

 Apart from being a beautiful and royal piece of architecture, Fatehpur Sikri has rock solid preparations for the security of the fort and all the buildings.
 Hiran Minar is the first-mile post and known as a tower from where the border of the city could be seen.
-In other words, Fatehpur Sikri has countless numbers of places to watch out.
+In other words, Fatehpur Sikri Agra has countless numbers of places to watch out.
 The architecture of not only the fort but also of all the buildings is tremendously beautiful and extremely popular among tourists as it is also not far away from the Agra city Airport.